 From the beginning, it seems as though this was a system designed to fail these kids, and it was no different for Lohan.
 Her parents were exploitative and attention-hogging.
 She confessed that a lack of guidance as a teenager in the industry made it all too easy for her to fall into drug and alcohol abuse.
 When she dated a woman, DJ Samantha Ronson, at a time when being in a gay relationship was deemed a career killer, the press mocked her.
 Once Lohan stopped being profitable for the industry, they had no problem in letting her sink, just as they felt no shame in repeating this dastardly pattern for decades prior.

 It may be impossible for some to separate Lohan the actress from Lohan the tabloid hurricane.
-The chances are that Netflix aren’t especially interested in doing so with this new movie.
 The role she’s playing seems designed to play on many of those audiences, preconceptions of Lohan, and it may be appealing for some to see her be “taken down a peg” in that narrative.
 Doing a festive Netflix rom-com in the vein of a Lifetime movie is definitely not what many had hoped for Lohan when she was in Mean Girls and A Prairie Home Companion, but it’s a solid start for her to slowly make her way back in front of the camera.
 The stakes are low, she’ll have room to ham it up, and she already has experience in this genre.

 It remains to be seen if Lohan is enthusiastic about returning and committing to acting in a serious manner, or if this Netflix movie is simply another job.
-I must admit that, despite it all, I find myself rooting for her, much in the same way I root for the public women who were denigrated and disposed of by the media after being used and abused.
-Lindsay Lohan is still part of that vicious circle.
+Despite it all, I find myself rooting for her, much in the same way I root for the women who were denigrated by the media once they'd lost their star power.
+Lindsay Lohan is part of that vicious circle.
 Maybe it’s time someone gives her an opportunity to get out of it?

 Get the latest updates, reviews and unmissable series to watch and more!